silon1/txelectrum/design-notes/client-server-protocol.md

 * In normal flow, the server responses with Message Type 2 and the digital signature in the payload in DER format[^1].
-* In error flow, the response must be with Message Type 3 and payload with one of the following error types:
+* In error flow, the response must be with Message Type 3 and a 2-bytes payload with one of the following error codes:
-    * On missing private key, the error type is 0.
+    * On missing private key, the error code is 0x0200.
-    * On wrong password, the error type is 1.
+    * On wrong password, the error code is 0x0201.

 The following table summarizes the fields' content in every possible flow: